© 2005, 2014 The Eternal Church of God ®

-And I saw, and behold a white horse: and he that sat on him had a bow; and a crown was given unto him: and he went forth conquering, and to conquer (Revelation 6:2).
+And I looked, and behold, a white horse.
+He who sat on it had a bow; and a crown was given to him, and he went out conquering and to conquer (Revelation 6:2).

-Some have mistaken the rider of the white horse to symbolize Jesus, but it does not.
-While Jesus is also pictured on a white horse, He does not use a bow, but rather uses the sword of His mouth when He returns to rule with His saints (Revelation 19:11).
+Some have mistaken the rider of the white horse to symbolize the Savior, but it does not.
+While Christ is also pictured on a white horse, He does not use a bow, but rather uses the sword of His mouth when He returns to rule with His saints (Revelation 19:11).

 The white horse’s rider is the first of four horsemen, each of which represents a terrible plague on humanity.
 This first horseman represents false religion.
 The color white conveys the appearance of purity, but it is only an illusion.
 This horse and its rider represent a counterfeit Christianity coupled with military might, symbolized by the bow, a man-made weapon of war.

-The advent of false religion was foretold by Jesus as He warned His disciples of what was to come.
-Jesus warned that many would come in His name, stating that He was the Christ, but would deceive many.
+The advent of false religion was foretold by Christ as He warned His disciples of what was to come.
+The Messiah warned that many would come in His name, stating that He was the Christ, but would deceive many.

 The symbol of a cross was never a part of true Christianity.
 The mark of a true Christian was something else altogether.
 Those few who were committed to actually following Christ and obeying God’s commandments were forced underground as the paganized church sought to conquer the world.